keptn-workshops/getting-started/04_Automatic_remediation/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

 In the previous lab, you have learned how Keptn can be used for continuous delivery including quality gates.
-However, even a deployed service can have issues that only arise in production and, hence, cannot be checked with the quality gates.
+However, even a deployed service can have issues that only arise in production and, hence, cannot be checked with a quality gate.
-For example, an unhealthy state of the service can be caused by untested parts of the microservice that have issues, by an overload, or by a wrong configuration.
+For example, an unhealthy state of a service can be caused by untested parts of its implementation that cause issues by an overload, or by a wrong configuration.

 # Exercise 4: Automatic remediation actions with Keptn